zacharyrs/djinn/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     init       set up a bottle
-    shell    launch a shell inside bottle, sets up a bottle if necessary run      run a command inside bottle, sets up a bottle if necessary
+    shell      launch a shell inside bottle, sets up a bottle if necessary run        run a command inside bottle, sets up a bottle if necessary cleanup    destroy the bottle bottle
 ```

-it's pretty much the same as [`genie`](https://github.com/arkane-systems/genie#usage)
+it's pretty much the same as [`genie`](https://github.com/arkane-systems/genie) but in rust

-note: the subcommands infer, meaning you can just write `i`, `s`, and `r`.
+note: the subcommands infer, meaning you can just write `i`, `s`, `r`, and `c`.

 ## requirements